cryptotechguru/EDENomicon/Projects/Tesseract.md

 # Summary

-[OCEAN](https://github.com/project-ocean) stands for Open Crypto Equity Assets Network, a new blockchain forked from Equibit.
+[Tesseract](https://github.com/cryptotechguru/tesseract) a new blockchain forked from OCEAN (which was forked from Equibit which was forked from Bitcoin).

 The codebase is forked from [Bitcoin 0.16.3](https://github.com/bitcoin/bitcoin/releases/tag/v0.16.3).
 Like Equibit this blockchain has a different genesis block which makes it an alt-coin rather than a hard fork of bitcoin like [BCH](https://www.bitcoincash.org/) and [BSV](https://bitcoinsv.io/).

-Besides the rebranding, OCEAN implemented some major modifications to Bitcoin:
+Besides the rebranding, Tesseract implemented some major modifications to Bitcoin:
 * The block subsidy follows a logistic (sigmoidal) curve rather than exponential decay (halving)
 * The difficulty re-targeting algorithm was replace with [Dark Gravity Wave](https://coinguides.org/dark-gravity-wave/)
 * SHA-256 hash was replaced by [SHA-3](https://en.wikipedia.org/wiki/SHA-3)